-Health Services provides a wide variety of vaccines: MMR, dT, dTP, Hepatitis A, Hepatitis B, Twinrix (combined Hepatitis A & B), Varivax (for chickenpox), meningitis, and flu.
+Health Services provides a wide variety of vaccines: MMR, DT, Tdap, Hepatitis A, Hepatitis B, Twinrix (combined Hepatitis A & B), Meningitis, and Flu.
+COVID vaccines coming sometime this Fall 2021!

 The Minnesota law requires all students born after December 31, 1956, who enroll in a Minnesota college or university to be immunized against diphtheria, tetanus, measles, mumps, and rubella.
 Health Services can provide these immunizations to students not meeting requirements.